manymoments/manymoments.github.io/_posts/2019-11-24-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 [Off-Chain Oracles](https://blog.ethereum.org/2014/09/17/scalability-part-1-building-top/).
 This approach is now being developed under the name [optimistic rollups](https://thebitcoinpodcast.com/hashing-it-out-67/) (also see Adler's [merged consensus](https://ethresear.ch/t/minimal-viable-merged-consensus/5617)).

-#### Scaling Execution:  don't execute, verify using succinct verification (PCPs)
+#### Scaling Execution:  don't execute, verify using succinct proofs (PCPs)
 In this solution again the commands are committed as *data* but the execution is not done by the validating replicas.
-The validating replicas just acts as a data availability layer.
+The validating replicas just acts as a data availability layer for the commands/inputs.

 Instead of using games to verify computation it is possible to leverage succinct proofs ([PCP](https://en.wikipedia.org/wiki/PCP_theorem)).
 These cryptographic techniques allow a prover to generate very short proofs that can be efficiently verified with high soundness and completeness.
 Execution (and proof generation) need to happen only at one node.
 Once a short proof exist then validating replicas of the execution engine just need to validate a short proof instead of re-executing the long commands/transactions.